Customer Experience Strategy

 • management load (20%)

-3. transition selected queues to managed delivery where leadership load remains high
+3. shift selected queues to managed outsourcing where management load remains high

 • target SLA/CSAT outcomes